General Business Courses

 BUS-D 301 The International Business Environment (3 cr.)

-BUS-D 302 International Business: Operation of International Enterprises (3 cr.)
+BUS-D 302 International Business: Operations of International Enterprises (3 cr.)

 International dimensions of marketing, finance, accounting, taxation, and personnel, with an emphasis on management decisions and implementation.
 Analytical framework for decision making in a multinational context.